-This paper is the first in a two-part study of identifying mistuning in bladed disks.
-It develops a new method of mistuning identification based on measurements of the vibratory response of the system as a whole.
+This paper is the second in a two-part study of identifying mistuning in bladed disks.
+It presents experimental validation of a new method of mistuning identification based on measurements of the vibratory response of the system as a whole.
 As a system-based method, this approach is particularly suited to integrally bladed rotors, whose blades cannot be removed for individual measurements.
-The method is based on a recently developed reduced order model of mistuning called the fundamental mistuning model (FMM) and is applicable to isolated families of modes.
-Two versions of FMM system identification are presented: a basic version that requires some prior knowledge of the system’s properties, and a somewhat more complex version that determines the mistuning completely from experimental data.
+The method is based on a recently developed reduced-order model of mistuning called the fundamental mistuning model (FMM) and is applicable to isolated families of modes.
+Two versions of FMM system identification are applied to the experimental data: a basic version that requires some prior knowledge of the system’s properties, and a somewhat more complex version that determines the mistuning completely from experimental data.

-Mistuning Identification of Bladed Disks Using a Fundamental Mistuning Model—Part I: Theory
+Mistuning Identification of Bladed Disks Using a Fundamental Mistuning Model—Part II: Application

-Contributed by the International Gas Turbine Institute and presented at the International Gas Turbine and Aeroengine Congress and Exhibition, Atlanta, GA, June 16—19, 2003.
-Manuscript received by the IGTI Dec.
-2002; final revision Mar.
-2003.
-Paper No. 2003-GT-38952.
+Contributed by the International Gas Turbine Institute and presented at the International Gas Turbine and Aeroengine Congress and Exhibition, Atlanta, GA, June 16–19, 2003.
+Manuscript received by the IGTI December 2002; final revision March 2003.
+Paper No. 2003-GT-38953.
 Review Chair: H. R. Simmons.